Brand names: SandoSTATIN, SandoSTATIN LAR Depot

 IM

-Initially, 20 mg (long-acting suspension) once every 4 weeks for 2 months in patients who have responded well to ≥2 weeks of therapy with immediate-release injection.
-After 2 months of therapy, increase dosage to 30 mg once every 4 weeks if necessary for adequate symptom control.
-Dose may be decreased to 10 mg every 4 weeks if satisfactory symptom relief is achieved with the 20 mg dose.
+Patients who have responded well to at least 2 weeks of therapy with the immediate-release injection may be switched to the LAR injection administered IM at a dosage of 20 mg once every 4 weeks for 2 months.
+After 2 months, increase dosage to 30 mg once every 4 weeks if necessary for adequate symptom control.
+Dosage may be decreased to 10 mg every 4 weeks if satisfactory symptom relief is achieved with the 20-mg dose.

-Safety and efficacy of doses >30 mg (long-acting suspension) have not been evaluated and are not recommended.
+Safety and efficacy of LAR doses >30 mg not evaluated and not recommended.

 Acromegaly